-- After you access the General Journal Entry window as described in "Starting General Journal Entry" on page 3-2, click the New toolbar button. - This clears any existing information from the window, and adjusts the Entry Date to the current system date, and Currency ID to the entity currency. - On the General Journal Entry window's header portion, enter the following information: - Site ID If you are licensed to use multiple sites, click the Site ID arrow and select the site for which to create new entries to post to the general journal.
-If you are licensed to use a single site, this field is unavailable. - Entry Date In the Entry Date field, enter or select the date for the Journal Entry.
+1 After you access the General Journal Entry window as described in "Starting General Journal Entry" on page 3-2, click the New toolbar button.

+This clears any existing information from the window, and adjusts the Entry Date to the current system date, and Currency ID to the entity currency.

+2 On the General Journal Entry window's header portion, enter the following information:

+Site ID - If you are licensed to use multiple sites, click the Site ID arrow and select the site for which to create new entries to post to the general journal.
+If you are licensed to use a single site, this field is unavailable.

+Entry Date - In the Entry Date field, enter or select the date for the Journal Entry.
 By default, the current system date is inserted into this field.
-You can alter the date manually, in Windows system format, or you can select a different date from the pop-up calendar. - Currency ID From the Currency ID drop-down list, select the appropriate currency to use for the current Journal Entry.
-By default, the entity currency associated with the site is entered, but you can select a different currency to use. - Transaction ID To manually enter an ID for the Journal Entry transaction, enter it here.
+You can alter the date manually, in Windows system format, or you can select a different date from the pop-up calendar.

+Currency ID - From the Currency ID drop-down list, select the appropriate currency to use for the current Journal Entry.
+By default, the entity currency associated with the site is entered, but you can select a different currency to use.

+Transaction ID - To manually enter an ID for the Journal Entry transaction, enter it here.
 If you use auto-numbering for your General Journal transactions, leave this field blank and the next available number will be inserted.
-For additional information on configuring automatic numbering for General Journal Entries, refer to "Setting Up Auto Numbering" on page 3-5.
+For additional information on configuring automatic numbering for General Journal Entries, refer to "Setting Up Auto Numbering" on page 3-6.

 Description - Enter a brief description to help you identify the current General Journal Entry.
 For example, you may want to enter a description of "Beginning Balances" for your implementation batch.
 You can enter up to 80 characters for your Entry description.
+Depending on your preferences, this text can be automatically copied the Reference field when you add a line to the table.